luckygirl11111/IAFE-YOLO/README.md

 ### I. Dataset Download
 **This paper adopts the COCO format for training.
 Before training, you need to download the dataset and place it in the root directory after unpacking.**

-Download the dataset from the [ExDark](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).
+Download ExDark dataset from the [ExDark](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).

-Download the dataset from the [LLVIP](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).
+Download LLVIP dataset from the [LLVIP](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).

-Download the dataset from the [Darkface](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).
+Download Darkface dataset from the [Darkface](https://huggingface.co/Jiajia-Lu0527/IAFE/tree/main/dataset).

 ### II.
 Dataset Processing